vagrawal/gsoc-progress/vagrawal/progress.md

 Several papers have reported the naive way of batch normalizing everything is not the best way.
 It has to be done only in specific places.
 I have used the code from another repo which implemented that.

 I think it is the last experiment I will be able to do before the GSoC's final submission and I will report it and distribute pre-trained model of whatever I get before the final submission.

+# 23 August

+After a wrong attempt, I am running the model with batch normalization.
+For some reason, it is running thrice as slow for training, therefore it will take some time for the training.

+Also reproduced and fixed a version dependent bug reported by another user.